zackse/linux/Documentation/driver-api/xillybus.rst

 buffer is full, the FPGA informs the host about that (appending a XILLYMSG_OPCODE_RELEASEBUF message channel 0 and sending an interrupt if necessary).
 The host responds by making the data available for reading through the character device.
-When all data has been read, the host writes on the the FPGA's buffer control register, allowing the buffer's overwriting.
+When all data has been read, the host writes on the FPGA's buffer control register, allowing the buffer's overwriting.
 Flow control mechanisms exist on both sides to prevent underflows and overflows.